 The Laughter chapter examines one of the strangest human behaviors: our propensity (and desire!) to erupt in fits of gasping and grunting.
 Despite millennia of failed efforts to decipher the meaning of laughter, 20th century biologists finally cracked the code.
 Laughter, both in humans and in our closest primate cousins, is a "play signal", a message that says, "Despite what seems like a threat, everything is great; we're just playing."
 We therefore laugh during play that hints at physical danger (tickling, wrestling, etc.), but also during play that hints at social danger.
 This includes mild norm violations, mock aggression, and real aggression directed at people we don't care about.
 Our natural ignorance about the meaning of laughter lets us avoid having to directly acknowledge what we're up to.
 Via laughter, we can say "I was just joshing" and "Can't you take a joke?"

 The Conversation chapter investigates why we share information so freely with each other, given the costs of acquiring it and benefits of monopolizing it.
 A simple theory is that we're hoping for reciprocal exchange with our conversation partners: Alice tells Bob some juicy gossip today, and Bob returns the favor tomorrow.
 But this explanation fails to explain that 1) we don't keep track of conversational debts, 2) we are more eager to talk than to listen, 3) we prefer a continuous drift of "relevant" conversation topics, and 4) we often talk about unimportant trivia.
-A more compelling explanation is that we share information as an advertisement of our generic ability to know and learn things - an ability that makes us attractive as a potential friend, ally, lover, or leader.
+A more compelling explanation is that we share information to show off our “backpack” full of abilities to know and learn many things - abilities that make us attractive as a potential friend, ally, lover, or leader.
 This chapter also discusses corollaries of this theory that help explain the news media and academic research.

 The Consumption chapter examines a variety of hidden motives underlying consumer behavior.
 In 1899, Thorstein Veblen described a special type of signaling he called "conspicuous consumption," whereby consumers use luxury goods and services as a way to advertise their wealth.
 The underlying dynamic, however, is far broader.
 Consumer purchases help people show off many different qualities in addition to wealth, including conscientiousness and adventurousness.
 In fact, the enormous variety of products available to modern consumers is a testament to their use as signals.
 Advertising to wide audiences can create predictable and widespread associations between products and services and elements of individual identity.
 This can persuade buyers who wish to be associated with such identity elements.